benmuchemi15/Finance-Tracker/README.md

 Overview

 The Personal Finance Tracker is a web application that allows users to securely manage their finances by logging transactions, setting budgets, and generating insightful financial reports.
-It is built using a modern full-stack technology setup: React + TypeScript on the frontend, Fastify + TypeScript on the backend, and PostgreSQL for persistent data storage.
+It is built using a modern full-stack technology setup: React on the frontend, Fastify + JavaScript on the backend, and PostgreSQL for persistent data storage.

 Features